npelonis/da-projects-showcase/2024/CAPSTONE/README.md

 ## Contents

-- `Nicholas Pelonis Capstone Final Version.pdf` – Final submitted paper (includes all analysis and results)
+- `Capstone Paper PDF Google Drive Link.md` – Final submitted paper (includes all analysis and results)
-- `strategy_code/` – Folder containing all Python scripts and notebooks used for modeling and visualization
+- `CAPSTONE CODE FINALIZED.ipynb` – Folder containing all Python scripts and notebooks used for modeling and visualization

 ---